Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

 - How will your team elicit, analyze, and document the requirements for the software project?

-  In this case, "elicit" means to figure out the work that we would need to do- in other words, understand what components and features the project would have.

   Elicit the requirements for the software project by talking to the customer(s), the student technical leaders and instructor.
 Determine the features that would be needed to create a fully functional version of the requested software to